Hannah Montana: Development

 In the early 2000s, The Walt Disney Company found success with its pay television network Disney Channel, which had a pattern of original programming for a preadolescent audience that featured music.
 The girl group The Cheetah Girls was made popular by the eponymous television film and found commercial success outside the movie, and Hilary Duff's music was used to cross-promote the series Lizzie McGuire.
 Disney sponsored concerts featuring music from the network and used their talent to build on the brands; Gary Marsh, the president of Disney Channels Worldwide, cited Lizzie McGuire as its "first success".
 The network believed the new series Hannah Montana could be marketed in a similar manner.
 Disney Channel had also found success with musical episodes of its earlier comedy series Even Stevens and That's So Raven.
 Hollywood.com said the show could build on the success of Disney's television film High School Musical (2006), which also includes music.
 The sitcom premiered two months after High School Musical.
 The concept of Hannah Montana was originally labeled "cast contingent", meaning the series would not progress until the central roles were appropriately cast.
 The project was publicly announced in 2004; casting advertisements for the filming of a pilot were published in January 2005.

 Disney Channel officially greenlit Hannah Montana as a new, half-hour sitcom in August 2005.
 Twenty episodes were initially ordered for the first season and six extra episodes were later added to the commission.
-The series was developed by Poryes, who had previously co-created and produced That's So Raven for Disney Channel.
-Poryes created the show with Rich Correll and Barry O'Brien, and Steven Peterman joined Poryes as an executive producer.
+The series was developed by Michael Poryes, who had previously co-created and produced That's So Raven for Disney Channel.
+Poryes created Hannah Montana with director Rich Correll and writer Barry O'Brien, while Steven Peterman joined Poryes as an executive producer.
 Disney selected the pilot for Hannah Montana to progress to a series against a potential spin-off of Lizzie McGuire, which the network also considered during the 2004–05 pilot season.
 The full main cast were attached to the project in August and filming for the remainder of the first season was scheduled to begin in November 2005.
 It's a Laugh Productions produced the program in association with the network.
 Former president of Disney Channels Worldwide Rich Ross stated the concept of the series conforms to the typical Disney Channel formula; "an ordinary person in an extraordinary situation".
 The series is primarily aimed at a preadolescent female audience, however, its framework as a family sitcom allows it to have a wider appeal.